How to run a successful university giving day

 A great Giving Day needs a great team of people to drive it from start to finish.
 When choosing your team, dip into your wider community and choose volunteers from among parents, staff, students, local employers and other community well-wishers.
 The broader the team, the broader the fundraising reach and the more visible your school will be.

 Ideally, recruit a few more people than you need, as there will always be some dropouts or less productive team members.
 Set expectations from the start ensuring that team members understand their role, the level of commitment and time required and where to get support if needed.
 Schedule regular meetings and send updates to keep everyone in the loop.
-Consider setting a designated social media or email group or use your school’s alumni platform to keep communications in one place.

-3. Build your toolkit
+3. Build your giving day toolkit

-In today’s digital age, most schools use a virtual fundraising platform such as Advance from Gravyty to run their Giving Day campaigns.
-Advance offers a custom and fully branded website to send all donors and interested parties to, both on and prior to Giving Day.
 Your platform is the place to showcase the causes you are raising money for prior to the event, using multimedia resources like fundraising videos and alumni or notable figure video testimonials to bring the campaign to life.
 On the day itself, your platform will be the focal point for all that’s happening, displaying the various events and featuring exciting live leaderboards and moving totals.

-Gravyty’s team of experts including account managers, professional services, support team, and customer success is here to help you succeed in your Giving Day initiatives every step of the way.
+Gravyty’s team of experts including account managers, professional services, support team, and customer success is here to help you succeed in your Giving Day initiatives every step of the way

-4. Set appropriate key performance indicators
+4. Set appropriate giving day goals

-Running a Giving Day campaign is a big investment for your school—especially if you purchase new technologies or spend money on special events, printing and advertising.
+Running a giving day campaign is a big investment for your school—especially if you purchase new technologies or spend money on special events, printing and advertising.
 When any investment is made, you need to get the support of senior leadership, board members and relevant stakeholders, and you will almost certainly be required to demonstrate ROI after the event.

 Decide in advance how you will define success for this particular Giving Day—whether that will be the amount you raise, the number of donors who participate, the number of volunteers who step up or anything else you value.
 Using a digital fundraising platform like Advance offers a great advantage when tracking KPIs because it collects all kinds of data at the back end, making it much easier for you to measure and prove that you have reached (and exceeded!) your targets.